pavlo-myskov/get-job/README.md

     - As a Jobseeker I want to be able to apply for a job so that I can get a job.
     - As a Jobseeker I want to be able to see my applications so that I can manage them.
     - As a Jobseeker I want to be able to log out so that I can protect my data.
-    - As a Jobseeker I want to be able to see number of applicants for a job so that I can see my chances to get a job.
+    - As a Jobseeker I want to be able to see the number of applicants for a job so that I can see my chances to get a job.
     - As a Jobseeker I want to be able to open the list of all jobs.
     - As a Jobseeker I want to be able to select sort order for the list of jobs so that I can see the most relevant jobs first.
     - As a Jobseeker I want to be able to reset my password so that I can restore access to my account.